Will Machine Translation Replace Human Translators?

 Online customer reviews

-Product or service review provide potential customers with information crucial to their purchase decision that cannot be found elsewhere.
+Product or service reviews provide potential customers with information crucial to their purchase decision that cannot be found elsewhere.
 When a business operates in multiple countries, using machine translation for translating reviews can be an excellent way to serve customers.
 The reviews are typically translated into the language of the customer’s web browser.

-What’s more: Dousson-Lhéritier, Head of Content Projects and Innovation at GetYoutGuide, points out how “machine translation gives, in an odd way, a more honest feeling.
+What’s more: Dousson-Lhéritier, Head of Content Projects and Innovation at GetYourGuide, points out how “machine translation gives, in an odd way, a more honest feeling.
 Having a raw review in the native language of the customer, which is not curated by rewriting or translation, has more value in terms of customer experience.”

 Internal company emails, bulletins, and memos

 When a company has a global workforce or employees that are working outside of their native language, communication in each person’s native language is preferred and decreases ambiguity.
-However, this is nearly impossible to implement considering how many languages usually converge in international businesses.
+However, this is nearly impossible to implement, considering how many languages usually converge in international businesses.

 Machine translation can help decrease or even eliminate the language barrier in communication by allowing all interested parties to understand the core content of the message (even if the translation is not completely error-free).
-Also, in situations where information sharing speed is of utmost importance, or where hiring a professional translator would be too large an investment (and translation quality is not a factor), automatic translation can save the day.
+Also, in situations where information-sharing speed is of utmost importance, or where hiring a professional translator would be too large an investment (and translation quality is not a factor), automatic translation can save the day.